Cyang18/Distributed-System-Song-Recommended/Where to start.md

 ### Step-by-Step Instructions

 1. **Access the Code Files**:
-   - Go to the code file section of your project.
+   - Go to the code file section of this project.
    - Open and read the `README.md` file to understand the project setup and requirements.

 2. **Explore the `spotify_rec` Directory**: